Agungvpzz/Telco-Churn-Analysis/README.md

 - Senior citizens tend to churn.
 - Customers without partners tend to churn.

-We will exclude the feature with an insignificant p-value for further analysis and predictive modeling.
-In this case, gender will be excluded.

 #### Payments Features Values Comparison by Churn
 ![categorical_features_payments_by_churn](https://github.com/Agungvpzz/Telco-Churn-Analysis/assets/48642326/be59ba31-fa1e-49f1-b88a-bc2bf88a5906)